Singapore Tourism Board: History

 The board was first established on 1 January 1964 and was called the Singapore Tourist Promotion Board (Abbreviation: STPB).
 In that year, there were 91,000 visitors.
 The primary task of STPB was to coordinate the efforts of hotels, airlines and travel agents to develop the fledgling tourism industry of the country.

 Later, STPB began to initiate new marketing ideas to promote Singapore's image abroad.
 The board created the Merlion, a symbol based on a Singapore mythical legend, that became an icon of the Singapore destination.
 The board has also been providing travel agent licensing and tourist guide training.

 STPB actively promoted the development of infrastructure, including the building of hotels and tourist attractions such as the Jurong Bird Park and Sentosa which is now a popular resort island for both tourists and local visitors.
 The board also markets the city as a convention venue and organises events to attract visitors.

+Throughout the 1960s to 70s, the tourism board ran multiple advertising campaigns aimed at drawing visitors from different countries and published monthly newsletters to promote multiple attractions in Singapore.
+The Merlion was also created as the Singapore Tourism Board's logo in 1964 and was used in promotional materials.
+The Merlion eventually became a well-known Singaporean icon and in 1972, a Merlion statue was erected in the Merlion Park.

 In the 1980s, several historic and culturally significant areas such as Chinatown, Little India and Kampong Glam were earmarked for preservation.
 These places express Singapore's cultural diversity and became popular tourist destinations.
 The Singapore River underwent a major cleanup program and the areas along the river were developed for restaurants and other tourist amenities.

-The board was renamed as Singapore Tourism Board on 19 November 1997.